Buying Guide

 Check Installer Credentials

-Only use CEC-accredited installers.
+Only use SAA-accredited installers (formerly CEC).
 Check reviews and ask for references from recent jobs.

 • checkCheck Google reviews and ask for references